gridpoint-com/svg_island/README.md

 <img width="340" alt="CleanShot 2023-08-14 at 13 57 11@2x" src="https://github.com/gridpoint-com/svg_island/assets/60719697/bf52ae19-6be5-4a06-a308-4fb628ed069d">

 notes:
-Mark

-Now that you know our approach, you're probably wondering how we came up with it
+MARK: Now that you've seen how we built SVG charts, you're probably wondering how we came up with this approach.

-Our first chart was a Bar Chart and we took a bottom up approach to building it By bottom up I mean we had a design and hand crafted an SVG to match it
+We started by building a Bar Chart with a bottom up approach.
+By bottom up I mean we had a given design to match and we hand crafted the markup for an SVG to match it.

-Once we had a styled, hard coded SVG, we began to abstract the chart piece by piece Abstract the background lines, abstract the labels, abstract the bar lines
+Once we had the markup for a Bar Chart, we began to abstract the chart piece by piece.
+We started by automating the drawing of the background lines.
+Then the we automated the labels, then finally the Bar Lines.

-After all this we had a fully abstracted bar chart comonent that we could pass data into
+After all this abstracting we had a simply Bar Chart component that we could pass data into and it would draw a bar chart that visualized that data.

 ---